jfxu/Unix/Unix.md

 ### Useful Unix/Vim Commands
 ====

-Search "wordA" AND "wordB" AND NOT ("wordC" OR "wordD")" in VIM
+Search "wordA" AND "wordB" AND NOT ("wordC" OR "wordD") in VIM

     /\v^(.*wordA)&(.*wordB)&(.*wordC|.*wordD)@!